josephhklier/josephLatin/translation3.md

+**Needs revisions**

+**Please include Part A where you mark subjects and verbs of the Latin passage.**

-Translation 3
+Translation 3.  **Part C**

-1. Ereclteus, Pandions's son, seeked the daughter
+1. Ereclteus, Pandions's son, seeked the daughter. (**What verb is *habuit* from?**)

-2. At that time Eumpus, the son of Neptune; came to attack Athens, but was killed.
+2. At that time Eumolpus, the son of Neptune, came to attack Athens, but was killed.

-3. Neptune angry because he was killed by Erectheo, said "Erecthei offer the daughter"
+3. Neptune, angry because he was killed by Erectheus, said "Erecthei offer the daughter".  **What is the subject and verb of the statement that Neptune made?**

-4. And so Chtoria, the daughter was sacrificed.
+4. And so Chtonia, the daughter was sacrificed.  **What is the form of *filiarum*?**

-5. The remaining sister killed herself; the real Erectheus was struck by lightning.
+5. The remaining sister killed herself; the real Erectheus was struck by lightning.  **What number is *ceterae sorores*?**

+**Part B**.
 Grammatical questions

 1. Ablative, describing when

 2. Gerundive

-3. Athenus is beseiging
+3. Athenus is beseiging.  **The gerundive does not state a fact.
+Review its meaning.**

-4. 3rd, singular, Perfect, M, Passive
+4. 3rd, singular, Perfect, M, Passive **Mood?**

-5. Gerundive, Feminine
+5. Gerundive, Feminine.  **Yes:  what does the gerundive used with the verb "to be" express?**

-6. Feminine, Singular, Genitive
+6. Feminine, Singular, Genitive.  **Check your form.**

-7. Ablative, singular
+7. Ablative, singular.